shmuelie/Shmuelie.WinRTServer/README.md

 The server project is the only project that references `Shmuelie.WinRTServer`.
-It will contain implementations of the interfaces from the contract and when run should register them with an instance of `COMServer` or `WinRTServer`.
+It will contain implementations of the interfaces from the contract and when run should register them with an instance of `COMServer`.
 The implementations must have a GUID using the `System.Runtime.InteropServices.GuidAttribute` attribute.

 Because the interfaces must use the WinRT asynchronous types instead of the .NET ones, the implementation will likely need to use `AsyncInfo` to help adapt